nfrid/undefined-commit-style/README.md

 It can be whatever you think it can.
 I prefer use these types:

-- `add` for adding some shit
+- `add` for adding some
-- `rm` for removing some shit
+- `rm` for removing some
-- `feat` for adding some features to already existing shit
+- `feat` for adding some features to already existing
-- `mod` for modifying some shit but it isn't actually a feature
+- `mod` for modifying some but it isn't actually a feature
-- `fix` for fixing some shit
+- `fix` for fixing some
-- `ref` for refactoring some shit
+- `ref` for refactoring some
-- `clean` for cleaning some shit
+- `clean` for cleaning some
-- `upd` for updating some shit
+- `upd` for updating some
-- `fuck` when I can't actually tell what the fuck I am commiting
+- `fuck` when I can't actually tell wtf am I commiting

 ### Scope

 Scope is just where.

-It can have a hierarchical structure and should tell where does shit happen.
+It can have a hierarchical structure and should tell where does that happen.

 ### How